nf-core/website/markdown/developers/testing_with_gitpod.md

 Gitpod is free (with a GitHub/GitLab/Bitbucket account) for use up to 50hours/month (currently) and based in your browser (reconmmended with Chrome, Firefox or Edge).
 You can find their extensive documentation [here](https://gitpod.io/).

-All nf-core repos (including the webpage) should have their own working gitpod instances, with all the code required active in each environment.
+All nf-core repos (including the webpage) should have their own working gitpod instances, with all the code required available in each environment.

 ## Running Gitpod on an nf-core repo